wordswords/dotfiles/README.md

 ## Troubleshooting Network utilisation Notes

-1. Can use `speedtest` which is already installed
+1. Use `iperf3` which is already installed

 ## Ubuntu Package information